 A couple of weeks ago Evan Luzi of the Black and Blue wrote a fantastic post entitled 25 Filmmaking Terms that Sound Like Sex Acts (and What They Actually Mean), I thoroughly enjoyed the post and even added “ubangi” to the comments section of his site.
 Definitely give it a read, and check out some of his other posts, he is doing great stuff.

-That post made me realize that there are hundreds of sexual sounding terms we use every day on set and many of them just so happen to belong to grip & lighting!
+That post made me realize that there are hundreds of terms that sound sexual that we use every day on set and many of them just so happen to belong to grip & lighting!
 Although these are mostly terms we use In Canada, I’ll give it a shot…

 Here are 25 Grip & Lighting Terms that Sound Sexual & What They Really Mean